 All crops used for feed rations in this assessment were assumed to be the only crop grown on a given area of land each year.
 That is to say, double cropping was not considered.
-In addition, we did not make distinction for different potential crop rotation sequences.
+In addition, no distinction was made for different potential crop rotation sequences.
 For specific situations where these practices are employed, the land use may be lower than the average values reported here.

-3.3.6 Life Cycle Inventory
+Life Cycle Inventory